 First you will need to make a ginger bug, which is actually quite simple to do.
 Then decide what you would like your soda flavor to be.
 Of course you can make it a straight ginger brew if you want, but I find it nice to add some flavors to it as well.
-Like I said before, I used strawberry and rhubarb.
+Strawberry and rhubarb go great together, and pair well with ginger.
 The first step is to boil your flavoring agents in about a half gallon of water for 15-20 minutes.

 Then, let the mixture cool slightly and pour it into a wide mouth gallon jar.
 Add 1-2 cups of sugar, depending on how sweet you want your soda to be, and stir to dissolve.
 Then fill up the jar most of the way with cold, unchlorinated water.
 Once it cools down to room temperature, add your ginger bug.